 Solutions Gateway Launched and Open to All Cities

-Solutions Gateway, an online resource platform on Low Carbon Solutions for Urban Development created for cities and towns, was launched in April at the ICLEI World Congress 2015 in Seoul, South Korea.
+The Solutions Gateway, an online resource platform on Low Carbon Solutions for Urban Development created for cities and towns, was launched in April at the ICLEI World Congress 2015 in Seoul, South Korea.
 It is now available to all local governments, free of charge.

 This innovative platform, tailor-made for local governments, was developed to assist them in mainstreaming low emission development into urban plans, projects and processes.
 The Solutions Gateway contains low emission development solution packages for sectors such as waste, water, buildings, energy, transportation, land use, local government operations along with cross-sectorial themes, such as procurement.
 Content is based on proven technologies and practices, distilled into Solutions and Solution Packages which are drafted and peer-reviewed by experts of respective fields.

 The Solutions Gateway offers an integrated approach to urban development challenge, including enabler and multiplier actions, to optimise the effectiveness of solutions.
 Case studies illustrate how approaches were implemented, showing good practice in action.
 The Solutions Gateway was developed through the Urban-LEDS project (“Promoting Low Emission Urban Development Strategies in Emerging Economy Countries”), funded by the European Commission, and jointly implemented by UN-Habitat and ICLEI.
 For more information, visit the site.

 Mini-grids and Bioenergy for Rural Electrification

+The clean energy mini-grid sector is crucial in providing clean energy access and alleviating poverty in developing countries.
+However implementation is hampered by a number of barriers such as lack of finance access and transparency about available support schemes.
 To address this issue, ARE on behalf of the Clean Energy Mini-Grids HIO set out to map public, philanthropic and commercial sources of funding, technical as well as other support available for the implementation of clean energy mini-grids.
 The results are reflected in a publication and as a webtool, where beneficiaries can filter the aspects relevant to their own needs.

 Complementing the case for mini-grids is a recent study by FS-UNEP (in cooperation with IRENA and Siemens) that found that renewable energy had significant potential to reduce the cost of electricity in rural and island settings across the developing world.
 PANGEA and ARE also present the lessons learnt by their members on how to effectively implement innovative models that utilise bioenergy technologies for electrification purposes in their latest information paper.
 The paper looks at inclusive business models, value addition and provides policymakers with policy recommendations to encourage the uptake of biomass as part of decentralised energy production.

 ISES Solar World Congress

-ISES Solar World Congress, held biennially since the 1950’s, embodies the spirit of international networking and exchange of ideas advanced by the Society.
+The ISES Solar World Congress, held biennially since the 1950’s, embodies the spirit of international networking and exchange of ideas advanced by the Society.
 Its objective is to maintain communication between the research community, industrial and political players.
 From 8-12 November 2015 in Daegu, Korea, the International Solar Energy Society and the Korean Solar Energy Association will host the most important gathering of solar energy researchers, professionals, industry representatives and decision-makers from around the world.

 At the ISES Solar World Congress 2015, participants from all over the world will attend and present their research, projects and work in all fields of renewable energy, network and learn from expert plenary and keynote speakers on a range of technical and cross-cutting issues.
 The event comes just before the COP21 in paris and will play a vital role bringing the voice of the renewable energy community to our world leaders.

 Achieving the transformation to 100% renewable energy requires the strength of knowledgeable experts, emerging young professionals, a strong industry and support from financial institutions and government.
 The year 2015 marks a milestone year as the International Solar Energy Society celebrates 60 years of advancing the energy transformation.
 For registration guidelines click here.

 Celebrate Global Wind Day: 15 June!

 Global Wind Day is a worldwide event that occurs annually on 15 June.
 It is a day for discovering wind, its power and the possibilities it holds to reshape our energy systems, decarbonise our economies and boost jobs and growth.

+Wind energy has become fully mainstream and is today one of the fastest growing industrial sectors in the world: almost USD 100 billion was invested in 2014.
 Onshore wind power is now cheaper than conventional energy sources in an expanding number of markets worldwide.
 Wind power doesn’t only make sense environmentally and socially but also economically.